 According to Aldrin, once you have the right kind of surface and transportation infrastructure, the cost of sending individual astronauts would be affordable.

-His is a pragmatic plan built upon orbital calculations that could make inhabiting Mars far more affordable than anyone imagines.
+His has a pragmatic plan built upon orbital calculations that could make inhabiting Mars far more affordable than anyone imagines.

 Aldrin’s idea revolves around the concept of ‘Cycling Pathways’: one or possibly two Earth-Mars spacecraft (a ‘Cycler’) that travel constantly between Earth and Mars.